Next Permanent Newcastle United Manager Odds

-A number of bookmakers are now speculating over the future of Steve Bruce at Newcastle and they have re-opened their Next Newcastle United Manager betting market, with Chris Wilder among the favourites after recently parting company with Sheffield United.
+A number of betting sites are now speculating over who will replace Bruce at Newcastle and they have adjusted their Next Newcastle United Manager betting market, with Paulo Fonseca trading as the current favourite.

 |Brand||Sports X Cash Out||Cash Out - In-Play||Cash Out - Auto||Cash Out - Partial||Claim Bonus|